 Before I realized I was some combination of asexual and aromantic, these were the questions that occupied my mind.

-The “right person” — the idea of a soulmate or the romantic partner you’re going to spend the rest of your life with — may not exist for everyone.
+The “right person” — the idea of a soulmate, the romantic partner you’re going to spend the rest of your life with — may not exist for everyone.
 That’s okay.

 More Radical Reads: At the Intersection of Asexuality and Queerness

 The pressure to “find love” is woven so deeply into our culture that it’s hard to avoid.
-It’s more than just the romantic comedies that depict romantic love as the happy ending, or the heteronormative coming of age novels about a teenage girl meeting the boy who changes her life.
-It also shows up in the way we talk, the way we comfort each other with statements like, “You’re going to meet the right person someday” or “Anyone would be lucky to be with someone like you.”
+It’s more than just the romantic comedies that depict romantic love as the happy ending, or the heteronormative coming-of-age novels about a teenage girl meeting the boy who changes her life.
+It also shows up in the ways we talk, the ways we comfort each other with statements like, “You’re going to meet the right person someday,” or “Anyone would be lucky to be with someone like you.”
 And for some folks, it shows up in the way family members poke and prod about our relationship status and express concern about our prospects for marriage.

 Since discovering asexuality and aromanticism, I’ve gained a much better understanding of myself, and so the external pressure to “find love” doesn’t bring me the same self-doubt and insecurity it once did.

-For the sake of everyone who is navigating their relationship with love, sexuality, and intimacy, though, I wish we’d end the presumption of romantic love as a necessity and acknowledge the myriad ways people can have meaningful, fulfilling relationships outside of it as well.
+For the sake of everyone who is navigating their relationship with love, sexuality, and intimacy, I do wish we’d end the presumption of romantic love as a necessity and acknowledge the myriad ways people can have meaningful, fulfilling relationships outside of it.

-[Feature Image: Person with long brown hair stands outdoors wearing glasses, a white t-shirt and two necklaces with a small smirk on their face.
-They are standing on the street as a train passes in the background.
-Pexels.com]
+[Feature Image: A person with long brown hair stands outdoors wearing glasses, a white t-shirt, and two necklaces.
+They have a small smirk on their face.
+They are carrying a purse on their shoulder and standing on the street as a light rail car or long subway train passes in the background.
+Source: Pexels]